XinwenD/expense-tracker/README.md

 # Expense Tracker

-* This project created an expense tracker.
+* This project creates an expense tracker.
 The user can see their balance, track each transaction and add/delete transactions.
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Intro